-A camper salvage yard is similar to what is commonly referred to as a "junk yard" for automobiles, except the inventory consists of recreational vehicles rather than cars and trucks.
+A camper salvage yard is similar to what is commonly referred to as a "junk yard" for automobiles, except the inventory consists of recreational vehicles (RV) rather than cars and trucks.
 These types of lots are places where RVs that are no longer in use are stored and made available to RV owners who want to purchase parts from them.

-Recreational vehicles that are involved in accidents, are damaged by floods or other types of natural disasters, or become leaky due to exposure to the elements or poor maintenance often end up in salvage yards.
+Recreational vehicles that are involved in accidents, are damaged by floods or other types of natural disasters, or become leaky due to exposure to the elements or poor maintenance often end up in these salvage yards.
 Even when a particular unit has been damaged to the point that it can no longer be used as a camper, there are likely to be plenty of parts that are still useful for RV repairs.

 Salvage Yard Expectations